stsquad/cv/README.md

 ### Transitive
 *January 2005 to March 2008*
 **Lead Software Engineer**

 I was the Product Lead for the development of a SPARC/Solaris to x86/Solaris dynamic binary translator.
 I previously worked on the development of the SPARC/Solaris to x86_64/Linux translator.
-Some of the work I have been involved with includes:
+Work included:

 * Technical planning and leadership for the products I was responsible for
 * Development of new features including leading the work on Precise Exceptions for our SPARC subject translators